pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

 .. class:: TripleDES(key)

-    Triple DES (Data Encryption Standard), sometimes refered to as 3DES, is a block cipher standardized by NIST.
-Triple DES has known cryptoanalytic flaws, however none of them currently enable a practical attack.
+    Triple DES (Data Encryption Standard), sometimes referred to as 3DES, is a block cipher standardized by NIST.
+Triple DES has known crypto-analytic flaws, however none of them currently enable a practical attack.
-    Nonetheless, Triples DES is not reccomended for new applications because it is incredibly slow; old applications should consider moving away from it.
+    Nonetheless, Triples DES is not recommended for new applications because it is incredibly slow; old applications should consider moving away from it.

     :param bytes key: The secret key, either ``64``, ``128``, or ``192`` bits